-10 Philippines soldiers killed in botched anti-ISIS airstrike
+11 Philippines soldiers killed in botched anti-ISIS airstrike

 The Philippines Justice Department has issued warrants for more than 100 members of the Maute group and the Abu Sayyaf terrorist organization, both of which are believed to be involved in the fighting in Marawi.

-Militants entered the city after a failed government operation to arrest Isnilon Hapilon, an Abu Sayyaf leader and the designated ISIS emir for Southeast Asia.

-Hapilon has succeeded in uniting several disparate Islamist groups in the region under the ISIS banner.
+Militants entered the city after a failed government operation to arrest Hapilon, an Abu Sayyaf leader who has succeeded in uniting several disparate Islamist groups in the region under the ISIS banner.
 Philippines officials said he was likely still in the city, pointing to the ferocity of ongoing resistance from the Maute fighters.

 According to CNN Philippines, some of those fighters are boys as young as 16 or 14.
 Refugees from Marawi have spoken of seeing child soldiers, and previous ISIS propaganda about the region showed children and young teenagers wearing black bandanas and taking part in training exercises.